elsalibymichel/jgea/src/main/resources/README.md

 In general, an implementation of a solver might be able to solve only a subset of the possible problems, i.e., only problems of a given type, here representated by `P`, e.g., `QualityBasedProblem<S, Double>`.

-The `solve()` method takes, besides the problem, a `RandomGenerator` and an `ExecutorService`, because a solver can be, in general, non-deterministic and capable of exploiting concurrency.
+The `solve()` method takes, besides the problem, a `RandomGenerator` and an `Executor`, because a solver can be, in general, non-deterministic and capable of exploiting concurrency.

 - The `RandomGenerator` instance is used for all the random choices, hence allowing for repeatability of the experimentation.
   **Note**: reproducibility, i.e., obtaining the same results in the same conditions, is not a direct consequence of repeatability if some conditions are not satisfied.
 JGEA attempts to meet all of these conditions: however, executing an evolutionary run with some parallelism leads in general to not meeting one condition.
-- The `ExecutorService` instance is used for distributing computation (usually, of the fitness of candidate solutions) across different workers of the executor.
+- The `Executor` instance is used for distributing computation (usually, of the fitness of candidate solutions) across different workers of the executor.

 Most of the solvers are iterative, i.e., the build solutions based on an iterative process.